mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 ### Avoid Ctrl-C/Ctrl-V From The Documentation

 The texts from online documentation may contain some invisible characters.
-Copy them into the yaml file directly may cause unpredictable problems.
-You may end up with spending a lot of time to resolve the problem in the exams.
+Copy them into the YAML file directly may cause unpredictable problems.
+You may end up spending a lot of time to resolve the problem in the exams.

-The suggestion is that always paste the texts into the notepad first, adjust any indent problems, and then move it to the yaml file in the exam console.
+The suggestion is that always paste the texts into the notepad first, adjust any indent problems, and then move it to the YAML file in the exam console.

 ### Create Separated Yaml Files For Each Question

-There are total 19 questions in the exam.
-Each question may contains more than 1 sub-questions.
-In order to manage solutions for each question, I would suggest to create yaml file for each question/sub-question and name with certain naming convention, e.g. p1.yaml, p2-1.yaml, p2-2.yaml, etc.
+There are a total of 19 questions in the exam.
+Each question may contain more than 1 sub-questions.
+To manage solutions for each question, I would suggest creating a YAML file for each question/sub-question and name with the certain naming convention, e.g. p1.yaml, p2-1.yaml, p2-2.yaml, etc.

 ### Force Delete Pod Without Waiting

 Delete a pod is slow by using command `kubectl delete pod <pod name>`.
-It may takes up to 10-20 seconds to complete.
+It may take up to 10-20 seconds to complete.
 There is a way to boost the progress that you can use during the exam, `kubectl delete pod my-pod --grace-period=0 --force`.
-It will instantly complete the command, so that you can continue on issuing other commands, although the pod may not immediately deleted internally.
+It will instantly complete the command so that you can continue issuing other commands, although the pod may not immediately be deleted internally.

 ### Weight of Questions are different
-Weight of questions are different.
-Some simple questions may have a high score weight.
-In contrast, some tough questions may have a low score weight.
-In order to maximize scores you can earn in the exam, I suggest that you can skip tough questions with low score weight in the first round and complete all sample questions with high score weight first.
+The weight of the questions is different.
+Some simple questions may have a high weight.
+In contrast, some tough questions may have a low weight.
+To maximize scores you can earn in the exam, I suggest that you can skip tough questions with low score weight in the first round and complete all sample questions with high score weight first.

-Support there are 5 questions in the exam (although there are actually 19 question in the real exam):
+Support there are 5 questions in the exam (although there are 19 questions in the real exam):

 |Question #|Difficulty|Score Weight|
 |----------|----------|------------|